home-assistant/home-assistant.io/source/_integrations/hunterdouglas_powerview.markdown

 <div class="note">
 Gen 3 Only.
 </div>
 Velocity controls the speed of the shade.
-The default speed from Hunter Douglas is actually 0, setting this higher will increase the speed of the shade.
+The default speed from Hunter Douglas is 0; setting this higher will increase the speed of the shade.

 ## Example Automations